rmishgoog/starter-go-service/README.md

 # Go microservice with Docker & Kubernetes

-This is a "work-in-progress" repository, the code & other artifacts here are built as an outcome of learning [Go service design with docker & Kubernetes with Bill Kennedy] (https://www.ardanlabs.com), the best Go language instructor!
+This is a "work-in-progress" repository, the code & other artifacts here are built as an outcome of learning <a href="[https://readme.com/](https://www.ardanlabs.com)" target="_blank">Go service design with docker & Kubernetes with Bill Kennedy from Ardan Labs</a>
-<a href="https://readme.com/" target="_blank">ReadMe</a>